Sydney Robert Slidel

 Royal naval barracks Portsmouth Photograph courtesy of Alwyn Ladell

 Sydney’s mother Sarah was 40 years old.
 The eldest child, also called Charles, born in 1870, was married and working as a carpenter, but still living in the Portsmouth area.
 Sydney had two older sisters Maud (14) and Mary (10).
 Ten years later the family had moved to 186, New Road, in the Buckland area of Portsmouth.
-Sydney was working as a pupil teacher for the local school board.
+Sydney began his education at St. Mary’s Board School, Portsmouth before working as a pupil teacher for the local school board in the Omega Street School, Boys’ Department.
 Maud 2 had married in 1897 and was no longer living in the family home.
 She and her husband, John Charles Edwin Ancell, a grocer’s assistant, were living nearby at 23, Copnor Road.
 Mary had also married, to Walter Charles Brown.
 Mary was living with her parents, at her family home with her 5 month old baby, Walter.
 Her husband was in the navy and in 1901 was serving, initially as a third writer and then as a second writer, on HMS Prince George.

 By the 1911 census, Sydney was a certificated teacher, living in lodgings in Eastbourne, at 96, Pevensey Road, in the house of a widow Phillis Watford Reed, her widowed sister and her daughter, another Phillis Watford Reed.